eBay/tsv-utils/tsv-filter/README.md

 103  yellow  1873    180      0
 ```

-The `--label-values` option can be used to customize the values used to mark the records.
+The `--label-values` option can be used to customize the values used to mark records.

 Files can be placed anywhere on the command line.
 Data will be read from standard input if a file is not specified.
 The following commands are equivalent:
 ```